 Here are the recovery instructions from Dell.

-2. The Dell™ PC Restore by Symantec screen will come up.
+2. The Dell™ PC Restore (or the "Dell Backup and Recovery") will come up.

 3. Select "Restore" or use the Tab key to highlight it and press Enter.